surgems/ec-events/content/collections/events/sheikh-zayed-festival.md

 our_events:
   -
     title: 'Interested in putting on an unforgettable event?'
-    info: 'Check out what we can do and tell us your requirements!'
+    info: 'Check out our Giant Sky Wheel, which you could have!'
-    button_text: 'OUR EVENTS'
+    button_text: 'SKY WHEEL'
-    button_link: /whats-on
+    button_link: /sky-wheel
     type: our_events
     enabled: true
 post_date: '2021-11-18'